 In the new draft strategic plan, we outline three driving goals behind our efforts:

-- Identify, conserve and restore a resilient, national network of priority waters for native and wild trout and salmon.
+- Care for and recover a national network of resilient priority waters for native and wild trout and salmon.

-- Organize and mobilize diverse communities of people to advocate for, and participate in, the care and recovery of their lands and waters.
+- Create an inclusive and equitable organization that invites all people to advocate for and participate in the care and recovery of our lands and waters.

-- Invest in volunteers, staff, and partners to help achieve our shared goals.
+- Invest in people – staff, volunteers, and partners – so we have the tools, technology, training, and resources necessary to achieve our shared g

 The first goal defines how we will approach the conservation and restoration of wild and native trout streams by focusing on priority waters where the science shows investments of time, talent and treasure will achieve the greatest results.
 This will encourage collaboration between staff and volunteers to assess priority watersheds, identify the greatest threats and opportunities and work together on multi-year and multi-tactic restoration efforts.

 The second goal, importantly, elevates people in our plan and recognizes that it is the community element of TU, through our grassroots system of chapters and councils, that is one of the main differentiating strengths of our organization compared to many other conservation nonprofits.
-With engagement playing a central role, we can marshal an even greater volunteer base to accomplish significant conservation and advocacy outcomes.
+With engagement of individuals representing the whole community playing a central role, we can marshal an even greater volunteer base to accomplish significant conservation and advocacy outcomes.

 Finally, the third goal highlights the need for significant investment in the staff, chapters and councils – as well as the tools and technology we will rely on to collaborate more effectively.